 Developing keywords from your research topic question is the first place to start before research.
 The video below will unpack how to do this task.
 You can use Bubbl.us to keep all your keywords including related terms and synonyms in one place.
 It also can help to visually see how terms are related to others.
 See the example below.

 Search Library of Congress Authorities to identify subject terms for more effective searching in library catalogs and databases.

-You can also do a keyword search in the Barton Library Catalog to find a book on your topic and then click on the subject headings that index that book to find similar titles.
+You can also do a keyword search in the Search Our Collections to find a book on your topic and then click on the subject headings that index that book to find similar titles.

 Truncation is used to shorten a keyword to its root-word level.
 It also finds all suffixes or endings of a word.

 Truncation symbol with this example will retrieve: history, histories, historic, historical, historian, etc.